Peer Effects in Labor Market Training: Institutional Background

 \section{Institutional Background}

-Further vocational training has traditionally been one of the most important instruments in German ALMP.
-The programs have the objective to update and increase the human capital of participants, to adjust their skills to technological changes, to provide professional degrees and facilitate a successful labor market integration.
+Public sponsored training for the unemployed has the objective to update and increase the human capital of jobseekers, to adjust their skills to technological changes, and facilitate a successful labor market integration.
+In Germany it is typically organised in the form of courses where participants interact on a daily basis.
+On the one hand, the setting is thus similar to an educational setting where individuals are provided with a set of skills in a group.
+On the other hand, participants in further vocational training courses are simultaneously looking for jobs, which means that their peers are also potential competitors on the labor market.
+Finally, they also compete for jobs with jobseekers outside of their training program.

 Since 2003, the assignment of unemployed individuals to courses has been regulated by a voucher system.\footnote{ See e.g., \cite{Kruppe2009} or \cite{Doerr2017a} for a detailed description of the institutional details.} Once an individual registers as unemployed, a caseworker reviews their labor market prospects in a profiling process.
 If a lack of qualifications is identified, she recommends participation in a training program and issues a voucher.
-The voucher specifies the program's planned duration, its educational target, its geographical validity, and the maximum course fee to be reimbursed.
-Notice, that it is valid for a period up to three months from the date of issuance.
+The voucher specifies the program's planned duration, its occupational target, its geographical validity, and the maximum course fee to be reimbursed.
+Vouchers are valid for a period up to three months from the date of issuance.
 Training providers are independently organized and offer different types of courses repeatedly in varying intervals.
 All certified providers and courses are listed in an online tool of the employment agency (\textit{Kursnet}).
 In addition, training providers may advertize their courses at local employment agencies.
-Caseworkers are instructed to not issue any course-specific recommendations.
+Caseworkers are instructed not to issue any course-specific recommendations.
 Once jobseekers obtain a voucher, they can choose between certified providers courses within the period and area of validity of the voucher.
-If they decide to take up a course, participation is mandatory.\footnote{Participants might obtain a new voucher if the old one expires.
-Once they redeem the voucher, non-attendance can lead to benefit sanctions \citep{Doerr2017a}.} However, jobseekers can exit the program before its planned end date in case they find a job.
+If they decide to take up a course\footnote{Jobseekers might obtain a new voucher if the old one expires but their is no legal claim for it. \cite{Doerr2017a} finds that roughly 22\% of vouchers are not redeemed and 25\% of jobseekers who do not redeem obtain a new voucher.
+Once a voucher is redeemed, non-attendance can lead to benefit sanctions.}, participation is mandatory.
+However, jobseekers can exit the program without further consequences before its planned end date in case they find a job.
+In theory, courses are also open to workers who are not registered at the employment agencies.
+I do not observe these individuals in my data but argue in Appendix \ref{appendix:validity_checks_me} if anything this should be a small number of people.